Sterling takes back seat to dollar ahead of Fed

 By Ritvik Carvalho

-LONDON, April 28 (Reuters) - Sterling edged lower to the dollar on Wednesday as the greenback strengthened across the board ahead of the Federal Reserve meeting later in the day.
+LONDON, April 28 (Reuters) - Sterling edged lower to the dollar on Wednesday as the greenback strengthened across the board ahead of the Federal Reserve's policy decision due later in the day.

-The pound has traded in a sideways pattern against the dollar and euro for the past couple of weeks, driven largely by moves in the dollar as analysts wait to see the impact of Britain's gradual reopening of its economy.
+The pound has traded in a sideways pattern against the dollar and euro for the past couple of weeks, driven largely by moves in the dollar, as analysts wait to see the impact of Britain gradually reopening its economy.

-Political noise around Britain's ruling Conservative party has left the currency largely unaffected, while it has reacted positively on signs the economy is rebounding.
+Political noise around Britain's ruling conservative party has left the currency largely unaffected, although it has reacted positively on signs that the economy is rebounding.
 Still, even as the market remains positioned on balance for gains in the currency, analysts say a lot of good news has been priced in.

 "The pound has been quite unaffected by the political noise in the UK, remaining broadly supported against both the euro and the dollar this week," said Francesco Pesole, G10 FX strategist at ING.